BetonQuest/BetonQuest/docs/Documentation/Configuration/Plugin-Config.md

     4. The cooldown for selecting another option after selecting an option.
 Measured in ticks.
 20 ticks = 1 second.
     5. What text to prefix each new line in the NPC text that wraps.
     6. How to write the NPC text.
 Replaces {npc_text} with the npcs text.
-    7. When a color reset is found, what to replace it with.
-    8. What text to prefix each new line in an option that wraps.
+    7. What text to prefix each new line in an option that wraps.
-    9. How to write an option.
+    8. How to write an option.
 Replaces {option_text} with the option text.
-    10. When a color reset is found, what to replace it with.
-    11. How to write a selected option.
+    9. How to write a selected option.
 Replaces {option_text} with the option text.
-    12. When a color reset is found, what to replace it with.
-    13. What text to prefix each new line in a selected option that wraps.
+    10. What text to prefix each new line in a selected option that wraps.
+    11. How to format the npc name.
-    14. Comma separated actions to select options.
+    11. Comma separated actions to select options.
 Can be any of `jump`, `left_click`, `sneak`.
-    15. Comma separated actions to cancel the conversation.
+    12. Comma separated actions to cancel the conversation.
 Can be any of `jump`, `left_click`, `sneak`.
-    16. Comma separated actions to move the selection.
+    13. Comma separated actions to move the selection.
 Can be any of `move`, `scroll`.
-    17. Type of NPC name display.
+    14. Type of NPC name display.
 Can be one of: `none`, `chat`.
-    18. For npc name type of `chat`, how to align name.
+    15. For npc name type of `chat`, how to align name.
 One of: `left`, `right`, `center`.
-    19. How to format the npc name.
-    20. Whether an empty line is inserted after the NPC's name if there is space leftover.
+    17. Whether an empty line is inserted after the NPC's name if there is space leftover.
-    21. Weather to fill new lined between the NPC text and the player answer options
+    18. Weather to fill new lined between the NPC text and the player answer options

 * `chest`
   Settings for the chest conversation IO.